spatialstatisticsupna/BJ_2022/R/README.md

 First open [**Validation_MainFile.R**](https://github.com/spatialstatisticsupna/Biometrical_Journal_2022/blob/main/R/Section4_ValidatingPredictions/Validation_MainFile.R "Validation_MainFile.R") to

 1. Create data sets for validation.
-These data sets are stored in folder *DataforValidation*
+These data sets are stored in folder *DataforValidation*.

 2. Fit all the models in different validation periods.
 The file [Models.R](https://github.com/spatialstatisticsupna/Biometrical_Journal_2022/blob/main/R/Section4_ValidatingPredictions/Models.R "Models.R") will be required in this step.
 Results will be stored in the *Rdatas* folder.
 Note that the fit of Models 1-to-8 thorough the different validation periods are already stored in the *Rdatas* folder.
 These .Rdata files will be used in the next step.

 3. In this step, the .Rdata files generated in step 2 are uploaded.
 The predictions from each model and validation period are saved in the *ValidationResults* folder.
 More precisely the files *Modelo1val.txt*, ..., *Modelo8val.txt* are generated.
 Each file contains the observed and predicted incidence counts in different validation periods that will be used afterwards to compute several assessment measures.

 Next, go to ***ValidationResults*** folder and run the code described in the file [**GetValidationResults.R**](https://github.com/spatialstatisticsupna/Biometrical_Journal_2022/blob/main/R/Section4_ValidatingPredictions/ValidationResults/GetValidationResults.R "GetValidationResults.R") in order to get the results presented in *Section 4* of the paper.
-More precisely, the following Figures and Tables can be generated and saved using the code of this file:
+More precisely, the following figures and tables can be generated and saved using the code of this file:

--   **Table 2** Global absolute relative bias computed using one step ahead predictions
+-   **Table 2**: Global absolute relative bias computed using one step ahead predictions.

--   **Figure 5** Age specific relative biases in one step ahead predictions. *Note that, this figure should be saved manually*.
+-   **Figure 5**: Age specific relative biases in one step ahead predictions. *Note that this figure should be saved manually*.

--   **Figure 6** Maps with region specific relative biases in one step ahead predictions
+-   **Figure 6**:  Maps with region specific relative biases in one step ahead predictions.

 ### [**Section5_RealDataAnalysis**](https://github.com/spatialstatisticsupna/Biometrical_Journal_2022/tree/main/R/Section5_RealDataAnalysis "Section5_RealDataAnalysis")

 This folder includes the code to get similar results as in *Section 5* of the paper but using the simulated data.
 In this section model **M8** is considered to provide BCNS cancer incidence predictions in Navarre and the Basque Country by region, age-group, gender and period.
 The reader can get similar results with any other model.
 To do so, the corresponding Rdata (*Model1.Rdata, ... ,Model7.Rdata*) stored in *Section3_ModelDefinitionFitting* should be moved to this folder.
 Figures and tables of this section can be automatically obtained by running the code described in the file [**RealDataAnalisisMainFile.R**](https://github.com/spatialstatisticsupna/Biometrical_Journal_2022/blob/main/R/Section5_RealDataAnalysis/RealDataAnalisisMainFile.R "RealDataAnalisisMainFile.R").
-More precisely, the following outputs are generated
+More precisely, the following outputs are generated:

--   **Table 3** Observed versus Predicted number of Brain Cancer incidence cases per period
+-   **Table 3**: Observed versus predicted number of brain cancer incidence cases per period.

--   **Figure 7** Gender-specific temporal trends and predicted rates for 2005-06 and 2007-08 obtained with M8
+-   **Figure 7**: Gender-specific temporal trends and predicted rates for 2005-06 and 2007-08 obtained with M8.

--   **Figure 8** Maps of predicted incidence rates for age groups \< 40 (**Fig8_1**), 40 - 49 (**Fig8_2**) and, 50 - 59 (**Fig8_3**) for 2007-2008 period for the 11 health regions.
+-   **Figure 8**: Maps of predicted incidence rates for age groups \< 40 (**Fig8_1**), 40 - 49 (**Fig8_2**) and, 50 - 59 (**Fig8_3**) for 2007-2008 period for the 11 health regions.
 Note that the rate scale used for \< 40 is different from that used for 40 - 49 and, 50 - 59. *These figures are merged in a LaTeX editor*.

--   **Figure 9** Maps of predicted incidence rates for age groups 60 - 69 (**Fig9_1**), 70 - 79 (**Fig9_2**) and 80+ (**Fig9_3**) for 2007-2008 period for the 11 health regions. *These figures are merged in a LaTeX editor*.
+-   **Figure 9**: Maps of predicted incidence rates for age groups 60 - 69 (**Fig9_1**), 70 - 79 (**Fig9_2**) and 80+ (**Fig9_3**) for 2007-2008 period for the 11 health regions. *These figures are merged in a LaTeX editor*.

--   **Figure 11** Coefficients of variation by regions and age-groups obtained as the posterior standard deviation of the rates divided by the posterior mean.
+-   **Figure 11**: Coefficients of variation by regions and age-groups obtained as the posterior standard deviation of the rates divided by the posterior mean.

 Finally, the folder ***carto*** with the cartographic boundary files and the data set **DBrain.txt** are also provided***.***